-Students at Caius also pay a Minimum Dining Requirement (MDR).
-We strongly believe in the value of members of the College eating together regularly, so we set a minimum number of meals you pay for in College per term, of which some can be used for guests.
+Minimum Dining Requirement (MDR) - We strongly believe in the value of members of the College eating together regularly, so we set a minimum number of meals (a three-course dinner in the evening in Hall) you pay for in College per term.

-Each year the College will offer at least one Gonville Research Studentship to candidates for admission to Master's or PhD courses, in any subject.
+Gonville Research Studentship - Awarded to candidates for admission to Master's or PhD courses, in any subject.
 Priority will be given to candidates aiming to pursue study for a PhD.
 The Gonville studentship is tenable for up to three years; it covers University and College fees and also includes a maintenance allowance.

-The Richard Darlington Studentship is intended to help gifted students from Somaliland pursue advanced study at Cambridge.
+Richard Darlington Studentship - Intended to help gifted students from Somaliland pursue advanced study at Cambridge.
 The scholarship is primarily intended to support postgraduate students, but undergraduate candidates (including those wishing to pursue a second BA) may be considered.

-The Bauer Fund offers substantial bursaries for the support of outstanding students to whom funding would not otherwise be available.
+Bauer Fund - Offers substantial bursaries for the support of outstanding students to whom funding would not otherwise be available.

-The J.R.
-Bellerby Award in Economics is granted for graduate research in Economics.
+J.R.
+Bellerby Award in Economics - Granted for graduate research in Economics.

-The Stanley Elmore Studentship in Biomedical Sciences is offered every two years.
+Stanley Elmore Studentship in Biomedical Sciences - Offered annually.